 This worked example covers Worked Example — Non-1:1 Mole Ratio within Titrations (HT) for GCSE Chemistry.
 Revise Titrations (HT) in Quantitative Chemistry for GCSE Chemistry with 22 exam-style questions and 20 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 6 of 14 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 🧮 Worked Example — Non-1:1 Mole Ratio